Seven Ways of Joy:

 Seven 30-minute meditations in your inbox throughout Sukkot

-& a 75-minute Live Session on Tuesday, Oct 22
+& a 75-minute Live Session on Sunday, Oct 12, 2025

-*this session will also be recorded if you're unable to make it live
+*This session will also be recorded if you're unable to make it live

 Each day, we will gather the fruits of practice together, each in our own time zone, and then we will gather for a live session to seal the journey together, as the Holiday draws towards its close.